verosol/e2e-coref-to-Twitter/readme.md

 ## USAGE

+Here you will get instruction on how to obtain the Twitter corpus and get the train and test sets used for the experiments.

 ### Required
 - CoNLL skeleton files in which the words are anonymized (one file for each conversation/thread, provided in ``conll_skeleton``)
 - files with token differences to re-create the tokenization (one file per tweet, provided in ``diff``)